Quansight-Labs/free-threaded-compatibility/docs/porting.md

 [threading](https://docs.python.org/3/library/threading.html) module will not produce any speedups on the GIL-enabled build.
 This means many codebases have threading bugs that up-until-now have only been theoretical or present in niche use cases.
-With free-threading, many more users will want to use Python threads.
+With free-threading, many more users will want to use Python threads, making fixing existing thread safety issues more important.
+Additionally, free-threading makes new kinds of concurrent use possible, so situations were the GIL *was* providing safety will need new analysis to ensure they are safe under free-threaded Python.

-Python codebases to identify supported and unsupported multithreaded workflows and make changes to fix thread safety issues.
-Extra care must be taken to address this need, particularly when using low-level C, C++, Cython, and Rust code exposed to Python.
-That said, even pure-Python codebases can exhibit non-determinism and races in the free-threaded build that are either very unlikely or impossible in the default configuration of the GIL-enabled build.

-Some Python packages, particularly packages relying on C extension modules, do not consider multithreaded use or make strong assumptions about the GIL providing sequential consistency in multithreaded contexts.
-These packages will:
+Packages that have not yet been updated may exhibit behaviors such as:

-- fail to produce deterministic results on the free-threaded build and may not be deterministic *with* the GIL either.
+- Fail to produce deterministic results on the free-threaded build and may not be deterministic *with* the GIL either.
-- may, if there are C extensions involved, crash the interpreter in multithreaded use in ways that are impossible on the GIL-enabled build.
+- May, if there are C extensions involved, crash the interpreter in multithreaded use in ways that are impossible on the GIL-enabled build.
 Some extensions may crash the interpreter under multithreaded use even with the GIL.